-From 1986 to early 1995, Mark was busy making records and touring the world many times over as lead guitarist for the Bay Area metal band, Vicious Rumors.
-Mark and VR toured in 20 countries, enjoyed video rotation on MTV's Headbanger's Ball (USA & Europe) and were nominated for "Outstanding Metal Album" at the 1992 Bay Area Music Awards for their 1991 Atlantic Records release, "Welcome to the Ball".
-Some highlights were performing at the famous 'Hammersmith Odeon Theatre' and 'Marquee Club' in London.
-Since then Mark has made guest appearances on VR's 2001 'Sadistic Symphony' release and their newest due out in March 2011.
-Mark will also appear at the Keep It True Festival in Germany with Vicious Rumors in April 2011 for a special one off show paying tribute to former lead vocalist Carl Albert.
+From 1986-1995, Mark was busy recording and touring the world as lead guitarist/songwriter for heavy metal's Vicious Rumors.
+Mark and 'VR' toured in over 20 countries, enjoyed video rotation on MTV's Headbanger's Ball (USA & Europe), and were nominated for 'Outstanding Metal Album' at the 1992 Bay Area Music Awards for their 1991 Atlantic Records release, 'Welcome to the Ball'.
+Some highlights include performing at the famous 'Hammersmith Odeon' and 'Marquee Club' in London, as well as headlining a sold out tour of Japan.
+Since leaving VR in 1995, Mark has made guest appearances on VR's 2001 release 'Sadistic Symphony' and on their 'Razorback Killers' cd, and also reunited with the band for a special show in Germany at the 'Keep It True Festival' in April 2011.
 Vicious Rumors performed shows around the world to crowds as big as 30,000 people and performed with acts such as Paul Stanley (Kiss), Blue Oyster Cult, Badlands, Paul Dianno (Iron Maiden), Savatage, Testament, Danzig, Zakk Wylde, Metal Church and many others.